 The Schedules attached to this Licence provide details regarding the requirements associated with specific items in the main body of the Licence and are included in the Schedule to provide greater clarity and as an aid to interpretation for the Licensee.
 If the Board subsequently determines that an item in any of the Schedules requires revision in order to better reflect the intent and objectives of the Licence, the Board may at its discretion, and upon consulting and providing written notice to the Licensee and interested parties, revise the Schedule accordingly.
 Unless the Board directs otherwise, such revision may not necessarily be considered as an “Amendment” to the Licence.

-The Licensee is encouraged to adopt an Adaptive Management approach to the management of uncertainty regarding potential for effects associated with the Undertaking, including identifying mitigation, monitoring or management actions to be taken when specified thresholds and triggers identified in an Adaptive Management Plan are exceeded.
+The Licensee is encouraged to adopt an Adaptive Management approach to the management of uncertainty regarding potential for effects associated with the Undertaking, including identifying mitigation, monitoring or management actions to be taken when specified thresholds and triggers identified in the Adaptive Management Plan are exceeded.

-Prior to the Licensee undertaking the mitigation, monitoring or management actions specified in an Adaptive Management Plan, the Licensee shall ensure that, reflecting the scale and scope of the actions proposed, all applicable regulatory requirements have been met, including, without limitation, applicable land use planning and impact assessment requirements under the Nunavut Agreement and the Nunavut Planning and Project Assessment Act, and completion of any Modification or Amendment processes required under the Act, the Regulations and/or this Licence.
+Prior to the Licensee undertaking the mitigation, monitoring or management actions specified in the Adaptive Management Plan, the Licensee shall ensure that, reflecting the scale and scope of the actions proposed, all applicable regulatory requirements have been met, including, without limitation, applicable land use planning and impact assessment requirements under the Nunavut Agreement and the Nunavut Planning and Project Assessment Act, and completion of any Modification or Amendment processes required under the Act, the Regulations and/or this Licence.

 Unless otherwise stated, references in the Licence to any specific legislation, policy, guideline or other regulatory requirement are deemed to refer to the regulatory requirement as may be amended or as may be expressly replaced by successor legislation, policy, guidelines or other regulatory requirements after the Licence is approved by the Minister.